S-01854

 Plain Language

-Employers must submit each completed impact assessment to the Department of Labor at least 30 days before deploying the AI system that is the subject of the assessment.
-This is a proactive submission requirement — the employer cannot wait to be asked.
-Because assessments must also be updated biennially and before material changes, each updated assessment would also need to be submitted before the change takes effect.
+Employers must submit their completed AI impact assessments to the New York Department of Labor at least 30 days before implementing the AI system that is the subject of the assessment.
+This is a proactive submission requirement — employers cannot wait to be asked.
+The 30-day lead time creates a pre-implementation review window, though the bill does not expressly grant the Department authority to block implementation based on the assessment's contents.

 Statutory Text